Professional edition active

 Neonatal Listeriosis

-ByBrenda L. Tesini, MD, University of Rochester School of Medicine and Dentistry
+Reviewed ByBrenda L. Tesini, MD, University of Rochester School of Medicine and Dentistry

 View Patient Education

-( See also Listeriosis in adults and Overview of Neonatal Infections.)
+(See also Listeriosis in adults and Overview of Neonatal Infections.)

 In utero infection with Listeria monocytogenes can result in fetal dissemination with granuloma formation (eg, in the skin, liver, adrenal glands, lymphatic tissue, lungs, and brain).
 If a rash is present, it is referred to as granulomatosis infantisepticum.
-Aspiration or swallowing of amniotic fluid or vaginal secretions can lead to in utero or perinatal infection of the lungs, manifesting in the first several days of life with respiratory distress, shock, and a fulminant course.
+Aspiration or swallowing of amniotic fluid or vaginal fluid can lead to in utero or perinatal infection of the lungs, manifesting in the first several days of life with respiratory distress, shock, and a fulminant course.

 Symptoms and Signs of Neonatal Listeriosis

-Neonates with early-onset disease frequently are of low birth weight, have associated obstetric complications, and show evidence of sepsis soon after birth with circulatory or respiratory insufficiency or both.
-Neonates with the delayed-onset form are usually full-term, previously healthy neonates presenting with meningitis or sepsis.
+Neonates with early-onset disease are frequently low birth weight, have associated obstetric complications, and show evidence of sepsis soon after birth with circulatory or respiratory insufficiency or both.

 Diagnosis of Neonatal Listeriosis

 CSF examination may show a predominance of mononuclear cells, but usually polymorphonuclear cells predominate.
-Gram-stained smears frequently are negative but may show pleomorphic, gram-variable coccobacillary forms, which should not be disregarded as diphtheroid contaminants.
+Gram-stained smears are frequently negative but may show pleomorphic, gram-variable coccobacillary forms, which should not be disregarded as diphtheroid contaminants.

 Laboratory confirmation of the organism involves biochemical testing and observation of motility using a slide test or showing motility in semisolid media.
 To do the slide test, colonies of the organism that have grown on solid media are mixed with saline and examined under a microscope.
 L. monocytogenes exhibits a distinctive end-over-end “tumbling” motility due to the presence of flagella at both ends.
 Serologic tests are not useful.